faker-js/faker/CONTRIBUTING.md

 ## Automation

 * The project is being built by [gulp](http://gulpjs.com/) (see [gulpfile](build/gulpfile.js)), destination directory is [build/build](build/build)
-* The documentation is auto-generated, basing on [build/src](build/src) markdown sources.
-If you modify the main [Readme.md](Readme.md) file, the PR will be rejected, since it will be overwritten by the upcoming `gulp` execution
+* The documentation is auto-generated, based on [build/src](build/src) markdown sources.
+If you modify the main [Readme.md](Readme.md) file, the Pull Request will be rejected, since it will be overwritten by the upcoming `gulp` execution
 * The tests are executing `mocha` against all js contents of [test](test) directory

 ## Architecture